smyoung88/DA_G2_Final_Project/README.md

 ![feature_selection_metrics](https://github.com/smyoung88/DA_G2_Final_Project/blob/main/Images/feature_selection_metrics.png)

 **Sampling**
 Sampling of the data set was varied depending on the processes being undertaken.
-For testing of features, samples of 20,000 were used because many models needed to run and large sample sizes too a great deal of time.
-During assessment, features were considered based on feature type group so that either an entire group  (ie Weather_Condition or City) was kept or dropped based on the whole group's relevance.
+For testing of features, samples of 20,000 were used because many models needed to run and large sample sizes took a great deal of time.
+During the assessment, features were considered based on feature type group so that either an entire group  (ie Weather_Condition or City) was kept or dropped based on the whole group's relevance.
 This prevented certain specific features like 'Dust_Whirls' from being dropped if weather conditions as a whole provided great importance but that specific one was underrepresented in the sample.
 Sampling for the final models was determined based on the available entries for the chosen set of data.
-For instance the national model was capped at 100,000 because samples over that did not increase accuracy and only served to require greater processing time, and state models used as many entries as possible up to that 100,000 limit.
-This did prove that a number of states were underrepresented in the data set with some states having less than 5000 entries compared to other states that reached the 100,000 limit.
+For instance, the national model was capped at 100,000 samples, because samples over that did not increase accuracy and only served to require greater processing time, and state models used as many entries as possible up to that 100,000 sample limit.
+This did prove that a number of states were underrepresented in the data set with some states having less than 5000 entries compared to other states that reached the 100,000 sample limit.
 This later proved to be an issue with overfitting of the models.

 - Sample testing is shown here:
 ![feature_number_and_sample_size_metrics](https://github.com/smyoung88/DA_G2_Final_Project/blob/main/Images/feature_number_and_sample_size_metrics.png)